Last Updated on:

 You will also have to be sure it is the proper season to start.

-Build your two beehives; paint/treat the hives; and have your bee protection suit and other beekeeping products ready.
+- Have your bee protection suit and other beekeeping products ready

 In this way, you will be able to start beekeeping right away when your bees arrive.